frintstones/frintstones.github.io/_pages/about.md

 Welcome to my personal page!
 I am a Senior Research Fellow at the [Max Planck Institute for Innovation and Competition](https://www.ip.mpg.de/en/).

-- My overarching research theme explores the relationship between technological advancements and entrepreneurial activities..
+- My overarching research theme explores the relationship between technological advancements and entrepreneurial activities.

   - Digital Platforms and Automation Technology: This research stream demonstrates a new perspective on understanding entrepreneurial activity, emphasizing the rapid advancements in digital platforms and the surge in the adoption of automation technology.